Science

 Science inspires children, encouraging them to be inquisitive about the world, nurtures their innate curiosity and enables them to develop a range of skills that are useful across the curriculum.
 I believe that we should all champion primary science and make sure that every child has a positive and enjoyable experience of science throughout their primary school education.
 I want spark the enthusiasm for science in the next generation so they can be inspired to see where science is seen throughout many various careers and that these careers are accessible to everyone.

-Mrs Oral
+Mrs Jones

 Slide1.JPG